dfns/dfns-api-docs/api-docs/wallets/transfer-asset-from-wallet.md

 `POST /wallets/{walletId}/transfers`

 Transfer an asset out of the specified wallet to a destination address.
+For all fungible token transfers, the transfer amount must be specified in the minimum denomination of that token.
+For example, use the amount in `Satoshi` for a Bitcoin transfer, or the amount in `Wei` for an Ethereum transfer etc.

 {% hint style="info" %}

-* User action signature required.
+- User action signature required.
 See [User Action Signing](../authentication/user-action-signing/) for more information.
-* Request headers required.
+- Request headers required.
 See [Request Headers](../../getting-started/request-headers.md) for more information.
-* Authentication required.
+- Authentication required.
 See [Authentication Headers](../../getting-started/request-headers.md#authentication-headers) for more information.
   {% endhint %}

 ## Required Permissions